-Information, Advice and Support Services Network (previously known as the Parents Partnership Network).
-Information, advice and support Services have a duty to provide information, advice and support to disabled children and young people, and those with special educational needs and their parents.
-They are statutory services which means there has to be one in every local authority.
-IPSEA is a national charity providing free legally based advice to families who have children with special educational needs.
+The Information, Advice and Support Services Network (previously known as the Parents Partnership Network) provides information, advice and support to disabled children and young people, and those with special educational needs and their parents.
+They are statutory services, which means there is one in every local authority.
+IPSEA is a national charity providing free legally-based advice to families who have children with special educational needs.

 Been affected by learning and behavioural problems?

 Don’t face meningitis alone.
 Call our Meningitis Helpline on 0808 80 10 388 to speak to our experienced staff.
 You can access our free support or ask us any questions.
 Whatever your experience, whenever it was, please get in touch.
 Our support is for life.